This article explains the world map part of the Solidarity Park monument not just what it signifies but also the technical details of how it is made.

 There were other options of materials and designs for the world map.
 After Rob the design artist had developed a basic idea Jordi the architect helped focus the ideas in many discussions in bars.
 In the end using materials such as concrete and metal were rejected in favor of an all stone world map.

-The stone color choice was also to create contrast.
+The stone colout choice was also to create contrast.
 The red sandstone for the land mass is very hard and will polish to a higher grade while the softer clara floresta sandstone for the sea will be left without polish to create a rougher look.

 The first task then was to set out the map shape within the slabs of paving.
 Here the size of each slab was a big consideration financially and practically but most importantly aesthetically.
 It was important that the world map visually fits the context of the whole monument allowing its political message to be assimilated within a vision that people expected.
 At times with art you challenge expectations and sometimes you conform to them to allow for other parts to shine.
 While wanting to look a little futuristic the idea of the world map was to do a job.That job is to look like a world map.

 Making the joints between stone slabs work with the shape of the world and the longitude and latitude lines was difficult and took some time to decide.
+In addition, live on site when I fill the map I will cut up the sea pieces to create a wave effect.

 All the time while considering the design it was necessary to have an eye how it could be done within resources.
 Reality is the mother of invention, occasionally though in art as in life you have to jump blind and trust your instinct to solve problems as they arrive.